danielmarbach/BeyondSimpleBenchmarks/README.md

 I have covered some of these nuances further in my talk "Performance Tricks I learned from contributing to the Azure .NET SDK.".
 Once I have a better understanding of the context of the code, depending on the outcome, I start applying the following performance loop.

-- Write a simple "sample" or harness that makes it possible to observe the component under inspection with a memory profiler and/or a performance profiler.
-The profiler snapshots give me an indication of the different subsystems at play, allowing me to make an explicit decision on what to focus on and what to ignore.
+- Write a simple "sample" or harness that makes it possible to observe the component under inspection with a memory profiler and a performance profiler.
+The profiler snapshots and flamegraphs give me an indication of the different subsystems at play, allowing me to make an explicit decision on what to focus on and what to ignore.
 - Then I select the hot path, for example, the one responsible for the majority of allocations or the biggest slowdown (or where I feel I can make a good enough impact without sinking days and weeks into it).
 If the code path in question is not well covered, I try to get some tests in place to make sure my tweaks will not break the existing assumptions / behavior => it doesn't help when something is superfast but utterly wrong :)
 - Then I experiment with the changes I have in mind and check whether they pass the tests.
 Once it functionally works, I put things into a performance harness
 - To save time, I extract the code as well as possible into a dedicated repository and do a series of "short runs" to see if I'm heading in the right direction.
 Once I'm reasonably happy with the outcome, I do a full job run to verify the before and after.